 Although the first two tips are indeed important, it should be noted that this DIY approach is just one small aspect of the big picture.
 For instance, even though many popular fashionistas like The Glamourai or The Blond Salad actually started as independent bloggers, their later success as authors and stylists (even sculptors!) could not be possible without the strong network of fashion professionals they have built over time.
 So, keep in mind to always answer back and return the favour, even the smallest one.

 4. Educate yourself

 Fashion is one of the most complex and fastest-changing industries in the world.
 To become a true expert in fashion, you must truly immerse yourself on the matters of fashion history, product design, branding, and marketing.
 Regardless of your individual effort and approach, the value of a comprehensive education cannot be overestimated.
 Luckily, nowadays there is an ample choice of diverse programmes to choose from, and the great thing about them is that they not only offer a wealth of theoretical knowledge, but also allow the students to apply it in practical settings.
-Quality courses, such as the Master in fashion design at Raffles Milan, aim at doing real work on real projects for real clients, and their unconventional learning methods are designed to boost creativity.
+Quality courses, such as the Master in fashion design at RM Milano, aim at doing real work on real projects for real clients, and their unconventional learning methods are designed to boost creativity.